 These are just a few random scatterings from this space of possibilities.
 ‘A beggar’s mantle fringed with gold’… a palimpsest of histories and vibrations.
 A site for exploration.

 Patrick Geddes, Henry Thoreau, John Cage, Rebecca Solnit, Walter Benjamin, Georges Perec, Julian Cope, Guy Debord, Bill Drummond, Giles Deleuze, Joseph Beuys, Alan Moore, Sophie Calle, Victor Branford, Colin Ward, Patti Smith, Franz Kafka, Herman Melville, Robert Walser, Cornelius Cardew, Kenneth White, Gary Snyder, John Burnside, Don Paterson, Alan Warner, Italo Calvino, John Rebus, J.G.
 Ballard, Mark E. Smith, Lao Tzu, Paul Auster, Kathleen Jamie, Albert Camus, Werner Herzog, Lewis Mumford, Peter Kropotkin, Keith Jenkins, Yi-Fu Tuan, Richard Rorty, Laurie Anderson, Joe Sacco, Michel de Certeau, Morton Feldman, Eliane Radigue, La Monte Young, Jean-Claude Eloy, Tom Verlaine, Samuel Beckett, Phillipe Petit, Marjane Satrapi, Jah Wobble, Will Self, Iain Sinclair, Nick Papadimitriou and John Rodgers, Rainer Maria Rilke, Wim Wenders, Bela Tarr, Andrei Tarkovsky….

-Copyright © 2013 The Fife Psychogeographical Collective (unless otherwise stated).
+All material © 2014 The Fife Psychogeographical Collective (unless otherwise stated).
 All Rights Reserved.